-I was moving about in the workshop taking apart one thing and put together another when Morris squawked loudly, awakening from an uneasy dream.
+I was moving about in the workshop taking apart one thing and putting together another when Morris squawked loudly, awakening from an uneasy dream.
 Dreaming isn’t ever very easy in this city.
 It is more like waking up.

 “Bad dream?”
 I queried.